bygri/bmw-i3/README.md

 # Installation and usage

-**NB: At the moment, this service is only of interest to developers.
-More useful features to come.**
+**NB: At the moment, this service is only of interest to developers.**

 You have to run this on your own machine.
 I don't want your BMW credentials.